TwilioQuest/twilioquest-resources/javascript/lesson-plans/lesson-1.md

 ### Completing the objective

-To complete the objective, the student must download the Node.js installer, complete the installation, and then paste the path (that is, the location on the file system) of the Node.js executable into the text box on TwilioQuest.
+To complete the objective, students must download the Node.js installer, complete the installation, and then paste the path (that is, the location on the file system) of the Node.js executable into the text box on TwilioQuest.

 Once the download is completed, the student will have the Node.js installer on their machine.
 Double clicking the installer will start the installation wizard.
 At the end of the installation, Node.js will be installed to a location on the student's machine.
 This location will vary by operating system: